trevorrobertsjr/jtc/jtc-workshop/docs/hybrid-cloud/run-the-pipeline.md

 2025-02-24 09:12:32     157812 nyc_reviews.parquet
 ```

+Feel free to download the nyc_reviews.json file and compare its fields with the fields in the csv file.

 We have our working pipeline, and we want to share it with our co-workers.
 Let's take a look at a popular way to do this: Containers